Chapter 3: Mission Complications

 "They have protections for that kind of stuff, right?
 Laws that would keep us safe."

-“Not very good ones,” Peter said.
-“If we told the right people, then best case scenario Markwell would get shut down and a lot of people would get in trouble.
-But, if we tell the wrong person…”
+"Not very good ones," Peter said.
+"If we tell the right people, then best case scenario Markwell would get shut down and a lot of people would get in trouble.
+But, if we tell the wrong person…"

 "Yeah," Lyle said.
 "I get it."